- B -

 Between a man of peace and war.

-Samuel Butler, Hudibras, Part III, Canto I
+Samuel Butler, from Hudibras, Part III, Canto I

 - Oaths were not purpos'd, more than law,